Acting and Thinking About Acting

 Jan Cox Talk 143, Jan 31, 1985, runtime 2:02

-[The conflict of the public voice and private voice is always a conflict between #1 or #2 response.
+The conflict of the public voice and private voice is always a conflict between #1 or #2 response.
 Such conflict yields: guilt, anger, frustration.
-Remember the old picturisation of meeting someone on the sidewalk, the confrontation of "step aside."]
+Remember the old picturization of meeting someone on the sidewalk, the confrontation of “step aside.”

-[TASK: does your biochemical structure predispose you to type#2 or #1 responses?]
+Does your biochemical structure predispose you to type#2 or #1 responses?
+Does blue circuit feel most about actions or thinking about actions?

 ACTING AND THINKING ABOUT ACTING